lattln/mie-form-builder/README.md

 1. Click the "Import" button.
 2. Upload your JSON file.
 3. The form builder will load the form configuration from the JSON and render it in the interface.

-## Demo

-You can see a live demo of the MIE Form Builder in action at [this link](https://lattln.github.io/mie-form-builder/).

 ## License